samboyd0/AMEND/README.md

 vignette("amend_vignette", package = "AMEND")
 ```

-A short tutorial is available in the *vignettes/Tutorials* folder on the
+This vignette is also available in the *vignettes/Tutorials* folder on
-AMEND GitHub page.
+the AMEND GitHub page.

 <!-- ## Example -->
 <!-- AMEND contains three objects -->